Miko: Definition

 Women played an important role in a region stretching from Manchuria, China, Korea and Japan to the [Ryukyu Islands].
 In Japan these women were priestesses, soothsayers, magicians, prophets and shamans in the folk religion, and they were the chief performers in organized Shinto.
 These women were called Miko, and the author calls the complex "Mikoism" for lack of a suitable English word.

-The word can also mean "shrine virgin".

 Mikoism

 History

 Their attire consists of a white kosode and red hakama.
 The hair is tied in a ponytail with a white and red hair ribbon.

 Miko traditions date back to the prehistoric Jōmon period of Japan, when female shamans would go into "trances and convey the words of the gods" (the kami), an act comparable with "the pythia or sibyl in Ancient Greece."

 The earliest record of anything resembling the term miko is of the Chinese reference to Himiko, Japan's earliest substantiated historical reference (not legendary); however, it is completely unknown whether Himiko was a miko, or even if miko existed in those days.

 The early miko were important social figures who were "associated with the ruling class".
 "In addition to her ritual performances of ecstatic trance", writes Kuly, "[the miko] performed a variety of religious and political functions".
 One traditional school of miko, Kuly adds, "claimed to descend from the Goddess Uzume".

 During the Nara period (710–794) and Heian period (794–1185), government officials tried to control miko practices.
 As Fairchild notes:

 In 780 A.D. and in 807 A.D. official bulls against the practice of ecstasy outside of the authority of the shrines were published.
 These bulls were not only aimed at ecstasy, but were aimed at magicians, priests, sorcerers, etc. It was an attempt to gain complete control, while at the same time it aimed at eradicating abuses which were occurring.

 During the feudal Kamakura period (1185–1333) when Japan was controlled by warring shōgun states: